emissary-ingress/emissary/user-guide/docker-compose.md

 ## 1. Creating a simple Docker Compose environment

-In this guide we will begin with a basic Ambassador API Gateway and add features over time.
-Not all features will be covered but by the end of this read you should know how to configure Ambassador to meet your local development needs.
+In this guide we will begin with a basic Ambassador Edge Stack API Gateway and add features over time.
+Not all features will be covered but by the end of this read you should know how to configure Ambassador Edge Stack to meet your local development needs.

 ### Create docker-compose.yaml file